deconst/deconst-docs/running/architecture.rst

         "description": "The page title or blog post name used for this document.", "type": "string"
       },
+      "content_type": {
+        "description": "If specified, set the Content-Type of the response containing this document.
+Defaults to text/html; charset=utf-8.", "type": "string"
+      }
       "author": {
         "description": "Name of the author who wrote this content.", "type": "string"